theRealAph/ScopeLocals/README.md

 ## Migrating to extent local variables

-In general, for the reasons we've listed above, extent local variables are likely to be useful in many cases where thread local variables are used today.
-We continue to support thread local variables, even with virtual threads, despite them not being ideal when threads are very numerous.
+In general, for the reasons we've listed above, extent local variables are likely to be useful in many cases where thread-local variables are used today.
+We continue to support thread-local variables, even with virtual threads, despite them not being ideal when threads are very numerous.

-The first thing to do is determine whether migrating thread local to extent local variables is appropriate.
+The first thing to do is determine whether migrating thread-local to extent-local variables is appropriate.
 If in your application thread local variables are used in an unstructured way so that a deep callee `set()`s a thread-local variable which is then retrieved by the caller, migration may be difficult, and you may find there is little to be